 Our ice cream parlor is supposed to feel like an ice cream shop with fun decor while acting as an additional place to sit!
 We found a lot of great vendors who create realistic ice cream items that make for great photo props.
 The record player is more for decor, but we thought it was a fun touch!

 To the side, we have one of the coolest items we’ve ever bought!
-Ice cream stools and a table with lots of fun props, including more fake ice cream and a pink vintage telephone.
+Ice cream cone seating and a table with lots of fun props, including more fake ice cream and a pink vintage telephone.
+This fun seating is perfect for photoshoots.
 Of course there’s lot of ice cream art work!
 I’m particularly proud of the “abstract” ice cream piece I made from a studio in Grandscape.
 We also want to encourage freedom and self-expression so we added the Buddha board to let you ink your thoughts and doodle your dreams!

 SHOP MY LOOK (Just click on the items you love and add them to your cart!)